 Michael John Miguel is a principal in the firm’s Los Angeles office.
 He concentrates his active trial practice on commercial litigation, with an emphasis in insurance coverage, environmental, antitrust, intellectual property, and toxic tort defense litigation matters.
-Mr. Miguel represents and counsels clients on a national and international basis, and has assisted in obtaining insurance recoveries well in excess of $1 billion for clients on a national and international basis.
+Mr. Miguel represents and counsels clients on a national and international basis, and has assisted in obtaining insurance recoveries counted in the billions of dollars.

-Mr. Miguel has successfully appeared before state and federal trial and appellate courts in twenty-three (23) states and the U.S. Supreme Court, and has tried cases to verdict/judgment in five different states.
-He has also conducted several domestic and international arbitration proceedings.
+Mr. Miguel has successfully appeared before state and federal trial and appellate courts in twenty-seven (27) states and the U.S. Supreme Court, and has tried cases to verdict/judgment in five different states.
+He has also conducted multiple domestic and international arbitration proceedings.